CONTESTS AND AWARDS

 Are there fringe benefits?

-Critiques, general feedback on your entry, or meetings with industry professionals can be a worthwhile feature of the more high-profile contests and awards.
-However, you should never be asked to pay extra for such perks.
+Perks such as critiques and feedback or meetings with industry professionals can be a worthwhile feature of contests and awards.
+However, you should never be asked to pay extra for them.
 Also, be sure that the professionals really are professionals.
 Their names and credentials should be clearly stated.

 What’s the prize?